SophieHubert/Project_2_Mid-Bootcamp/README.md

 We will also look for other potential areas of opportunities.

-**Data:** The data set consists of information on 18,000 current bank customers in the study.
+**Data:** The data set consists of information on 18,000 current bank customers .
 - `credit_card_marketing.csv`
 - `credit_card_data.csv`
 - `creditcardmarketing.xlsx`